 Choose a business structure

-There are also several options for how your business can be legally organized.
-Deborah Sweeney, CEO of MyCorporation.com, helps small businesses, many of which are in California, with their business filings.
+There are also several options for how your business can be legally organized (LLC, corporation, etc.).
+Deborah Sweeney, CEO of MyCorporation.com, helps small businesses, many of which are in California, choose a business structure and file with the proper entities.

 A corporation and a limited liability company (LLC) are two of the most popular business structures.
-Here’s a quick overview of the main business structure options you can choose from.
+Here’s a quick overview of the main business structure options you can choose from to register your business in California.

-A corporation in California is typically a legal entity that is separate from its owners.
+A corporation in California is typically a legal entity that is separate from its owners (unlike an LLC).

 - Limits the personal liability of owners